 Apart from sensors which are installed in specific environments, the development of wearable devices that achieve similar outcomes has created significant scope for those able to move independently outside of the home.
+These devices are portable but connected and can be tailored to individual need and preference.
 Key enablers for their development include the widespread use of Smartphones (especially in Australia), longer-lasting batteries, and new materials and fabrics (including smart clothing, textiles and jewellery).
 Al-enabled sensors are allowing the collection of information about individual patterns of behaviour in real-time, enhancing assessment but also supporting the prediction of outcomes, which in turn, enables early intervention and prevention by health and aged care providers.

 The evolution of sensors has been boosted by developments in nanotechnology that enable the development of implantable or injectable sensors that can be placed in the human body, and like wearables, support personalised treatment.
-These devices offer the potential for targeted treatments and avoid the side effects commonly associated with traditional medicine formats and injectable drugs.
+Bioelectric implants - also known as electroceuticals - are minute devices that are attached to a nerve to read and modulate electrical signals generated by the body's nervous system.
+These devices offer the potential for targeted treatments because they affect a specific organ and avoid the side effects commonly associated with traditional medicine formats and injectable drugs.

-Interventions that speak the electrical language of the body will become central treatments in a host of major chronic diseases such as diabetes, asthma, hypertension, arthritis, pain and possibly even cancer (British pharmaceutical firm GlaxoSmithKline website).
+Interventions that speak the electrical language of the body will become central treatments in a host of major chronic diseases such as diabetes, asthma, hypertension, arthritis, pain and possibly even cancer (British pharmaceutical firm GlaxoSmithKline website).13

 Nanotechnology also makes possible the printing of sensors with very fine features onto flexible rolls of plastic, in large quantities, at low cost.
-Recent advances in nano 3D printing support the production of lab-grown retinas, new bones and nano-robots designed to deliver precise chemotherapy.
+Recent advances in nano 3D printing (which uses a laser to print objects as small as 100 nanometres- about 1000 times thinner than a human hair) enable the printing of large objects by joining nano-size objects together.
+This has seen the production of lab-grown retinas, new bones and nano-robots designed to deliver precise chemotherapy, highlighting substantial promise for future health care.14 More than 1,700 consumer products containing nanoparticles have been introduced into the marketplace since 2005 (World Economic Forum 2018: 25).

 Changing the structure of materials through nanotechnology holds a range of possibilities, for example, creating water-repelling textures, adding coatings that allow materials to repair when damaged and creating textiles that can regulate temperature.
 Such developments have significant potential in the support and care of older people.